The intense blueberry flavor of wild blueberries paired with protein-rich edamame makes an energy-boosting smoothie!

 Ingredients

-3/4 cup frozen wild blueberries
+- 3/4 cup frozen wild blueberries

-1/2 cup frozen whole strawberries
+- 1/2 cup frozen whole strawberries

-4 fluid ounces milk of choice (I used cashew milk)
+- 4 fluid ounces milk of choice

-1/3 cup thawed, shelled edamame
+- 1/3 cup thawed shelled edamame

-1 tablespoon hemp seeds
+- 1 tablespoon hemp seeds